From A Wiki of Ice and Fire

 Though he fought bravely for the Targaryens during the rebellion which overthrew them, Barristan later took the new king's pardon and became the Lord Commander of Robert's Kingsguard.
 Having had reservations about the Kingslayer even before he earned his epithet, Ser Barristan did not approve of Jaime Lannister being allowed to continue his service.
-After Jaime slew Aerys he was quoted by Tyrion Lannister as saying Ser Jaime's white cloak should be traded for a black one, agreeing with Lord Eddard Stark that Jaime should be exiled to the Wall.
+After Jaime slew Aerys he was quoted by Tyrion Lannister as saying Jaime's white cloak should be traded for a black one, agreeing with Lord Eddard Stark that Jaime should be exiled to the Wall.

 A Game of Thrones

 Ser Barristan could have returned to Harvest Hall, where his kin would doubtless have welcomed him, but Selmy does not wish to inflict Joffrey's displeasure on them.
 Instead, he sold his horse and disguised himself as a commoner.
 He then returned to the city along with the stream of smallfolk fleeing the war.
 He enters through the Gate of the Gods with dirt on his face, stubble on his cheeks and no weapon but a wooden staff.
 In roughspun clothes and mud-caked boots, he looks just like one more old man fleeing the war.
 He loses himself among the refugees and sleeps in septs and alleys and pot shops.
 He lets his beard grow out and cloaks himself in age, causing no one in the city to recognize him.

-He is present in the crowd when Lord Eddard Stark is executed before the Great Sept of Baelor.
-Afterwards he goes to the Great Sept of Baelor to pray for Eddard's soul and thanks the gods he himself has only been dismissed.
+Barristan is present in the crowd when Lord Eddard Stark is executed before the Great Sept of Baelor.
+Afterwards he goes to the Great Sept to pray for Eddard's soul and thanks the gods he himself has only been dismissed.
 These events force Barristan to reevaluate his years of service in Robert's Kingsguard alongside the likes of the Kingslayer, and others whom he considers near as bad.
 He comes to the conclusion that his service to Robert was inexcusable.
 He thinks that Robert had been a good knight, but a poor king, and that Selmy must find his true king and die in his service.
-This leads Selmy to book passage across the Narrow Sea to Pentos.
+This leads Selmy to book passage across the narrow sea to Pentos.